jonaspetersorensen/dotfiles/tmux.md

 ## .bashrc

-Add to `.bashrc` to start up `mtux` with the current session name as tmux session name
+Add to `.bashrc_extras` to start up `mtux` with the current session name as tmux session name
 Thanks to [reddit/user/SooperBoby/](https://www.reddit.com/r/tmux/comments/ijafxg/bashrc_snippet_for_automatic_tmux_launch_with/)

 ```sh